 Next, look at the properties that fit your needs.

-TACTIC: If a property is fundamentally safe, clean, and pleasing to you, take the time to go through a detailed checklist.
+TACTIC: If a property is fundamentally safe, clean, pleasing to you, and competently managed take the time to go through a detailed checklist.

 - the rental amount